As of July 13, 2006

 The web site is managed by the Rhode Island State Police - Rhode Island State Fusion Center.

-Does Rhode Island Most Wanted accept mug shots of wanted persons?
+Does Rhode Island Most Wanted accept photos of wanted persons?

 I am a law enforcement officer and want to submit a case.

-Include the specific physical address where the crime occurred, what was taken, basic suspect and vehicle descriptions, and as much additional information you can include is important.
+Include the specific physical address where the crime occurred along with the business name when applicable, what was taken along with a description, basic suspect and vehicle descriptions, and as much additional information you feel may be beneficial.
 RIMW staff members will then proof each narrative for the appropriate content prior to post.

 I am a law enforcement officer who is having problems submitting a case and would like assistance in submitting a case.
 Who do I contact?

-Contact the RIMW staff at the Fusion Center by calling (401) 444-1117 Mon-Thurs 8AM to 6PM, Fri 8AM to 5PM, or for urgent matters after business hours call Rhode Island State Police (401) 444-1000 and a Fusion Center staff member will be contacted.
+Contact the RIMW staff at the Fusion Center by calling (401) 444-1117 Mon-Thurs 8AM to 6PM, Fri 8AM to 5PM.
+For urgent matters after business hours, call Rhode Island State Police (401) 444-1000 and a Fusion Center staff member will be contacted.

 I am a law enforcement officer who would like to have more than one e-mail address included when submitting a crime for tip notifications.
-Is this possible and who see's the submitted e-mail addresses?
+Is this possible and who can view the submitted e-mail addresses?

-Yes, after typing in the first e-mail address, type a comma, and then type the next e-mail address.
+Yes.
+After typing in the first e-mail address, type a semi-colon, and then type the next e-mail address.
 The e-mail address is only seen by the Fusion Center staff who manage the site.
+Only official government or business emails will be accepted.
+All tips sent in on your case using the RI Most Wanted site are automatically forwarded directly to the submitting law enforcement officer's official business email.

-I am a law enforcement officer who posted a case on the web site and now the suspect has been arrested.
+I am a law enforcement officer who posted a case on the web site and now the suspect has been apprehended.
 Should I do anything further?

 Yes.
-We ask officers who submit cases to promptly notify us if an arrest is made.
+We ask agencies who submit cases to promptly notify us after an apprehension is made so we can keep the case current.

 Locate your case on the web site and click on it.
-In the Law Enforcement Only area, click on "Report a capture" and fill in the information about the arrest.
-Captured subjects are left on the site and are marked captured.
-We leave the photos of captured subjects because it allows detectives to link old cases to recently identified suspects.
+In the Law Enforcement Only area near the bottom, click on "Report a capture", and fill in the information about the arrest.
+Captured suspects are left on the site and are highlighted in red as CAPTURED.
+We keep the photos of captured subjects posted since it allows detectives to link old cases to recently identified suspects.

 I am a law enforcement officer who posted a case, and now have additional information I would like to have posted on the web site.

 Locate your case on the web site and click on it.
-In the Law Enforcement Only area, click on "Send an Update".
+In the Law Enforcement Only area near the bottom, click on "Send an Update" and then follow the instructions.
+If you are now identifying your suspect(s), they will be highligted in blue as IDENTIFIED.

 What does Booking Room Print View on the front page mean?

-Law enforcement agencies are encouraged to post photos from the Rhode Island Most Wanted web site in their booking rooms and cell blocks, in hopes that someone being booked will recognize one of them.
+Law enforcement agencies are encouraged to physically post submissions from the Rhode Island Most Wanted web site in their booking rooms and cell blocks, in hopes that someone being booked will recognize one of them.
 Use the drop-downs to narrow your search and then click on "Booking Room Print View".

 How should I use the site?

-We encourage law enforcement officers to check the front page of the site each day.
+We encourage law enforcement officers to check the front page of the site frequently.
 In fact, many detectives have made it their home page so they remember to look at it each morning.
-We also encourage bank managers and security officers to check the site daily for information about suspects working their area.
+We also encourage bank managers and security officers to check the routinely for information about suspects working their area.
 You can make this site your home page by clicking on the "Make RIMW My Home Page" button.

 How do I find out more about a case I see posted?